-The Ontario Fall Prevention Collaborative is a diverse group of health and social service practitioners from across Ontario who come together to share information, analyze trends and respond collectively to the need for change and innovation in fall prevention.
+The Ontario Fall Prevention Collaborative is a diverse group of health and social service practitioners and clinicians from across Ontario who come together to share information, analyze trends and respond collectively to the need for change and innovation in fall prevention among older adults.

 In June 2021, the Collaborative formalized its vision, purpose, priorities and structure as follows:

 Vision: Adults and older adults in Ontario live independent and healthy lives through a coordinated, integrated and systems approach to preventing falls regardless of where they live.

 Purpose: To convene broad expertise to identify and co-design strategies, processes and indicators to influence policy, practice, implementation and evaluation of fall prevention interventions and services for older adults in Ontario.

 - sharing resources

 - referral network for seamless service delivery for providers, older adults and their families

 - identifying best practices and implementation supports through OFPC members’ work